cjshaw1976/treehouse-python-techdegree-project-09/README.md

 3. Install the project requirements pip install -r requirements.txt
 4. Start the server
-  python manage.py runserver 0.0.0.0:8000
+  python manage.py runserver 0.0.0.0:8000</br>
 You will now be able to open a webpage at 127.0.0.1:8000

-To run the tests with coverage: coverage run --omit=myenve/* manage.py test coverage report -m
+To run the tests with coverage:</br>
+coverage run --omit=myenve/* manage.py test
+coverage report -m
 coverage html

-For pep8 test
+For pep8 test</br>
 flake8 menu/